These Are The 10 Safest Cities In Minnesota For 2017

 1. St. Joseph

 Looking at the data, you can tell that anything within a 15-minute drive of St. Joseph is the most desirable, according to science and data.
-But as most Minnesota residents would agree, almost every place here is awesome.Most dangerous cities in Minnesota:3rd Most Dangerous: Minneapolis 2nd Most Dangerous: Virginia Most Dangerous: Bemidji
+But as most Minnesota residents would agree, almost every place here is awesome.Most dangerous cities in Minnesota:3rd Most Dangerous: Waite Park 2nd Most Dangerous: Minneapolis Most Dangerous: Bemidji